Fusion Audio Enchanter and Romance PC2 powercords

 Retail price Romance PC2 1100 euro for 1,5 m.

-Different lengths available
+Other lengths available

 Fusion Audio Netherlands is run by Gaston du Clou.
 He’s a super-enthousiastic person who can talk for hours about audio in generic and his recent discovery Fusion Audio cables in particular.
 He told me that he has taken these cables to various well known names in the audio world, and that responses were unanimously superlative.
 Gaston is much better then me, in speaking in flowery terms, so I won’t try to reproduce precisely what he said.
 Instead, I’ll just proceed straight to the review.